NixOS/nix.dev/source/tutorials/nix-language.md

 - This expression is a function that takes an attribute set as an argument.
 - If the argument has the attribute `pkgs`, it will be used in the function body.
-  Otherwise, by default, import the Nix expression in the file found on the search path `<nixpkgs>` (which is a function in this case), call the function with an empty attribute set, and use the resulting value.
+  Otherwise, by default, import the Nix expression in the file found on the lookup path `<nixpkgs>` (which is a function in this case), call the function with an empty attribute set, and use the resulting value.
 - The name `message` is bound to the string value `"hello world"`.
 - The attribute `mkShell` of the `pkgs` set is a function that is passed an attribute set as argument.
   Its return value is also the result of the outer function.